jamesgiff5/home_services_performance_dashboards/README.md

-# 💧 Home Services Performance Project
+# 💧 Home Services Performance Dashboards (Data Project)

 A data-driven look at how a service business runs at scale, from pricing and profitability to scheduling and repeat clients.
 Modeled from real-world field ops experience.